Let them play: Why free play is crucial for kids

 Free play is any type of unstructured play that is directed by the child.
 It helps children develop their imaginations while experiencing and exploring the world around them.

-Although many parents are worried about their kids falling behind in schoolwork during this time, Samantha Swankowski, a certified child life specialist at Boston Children’s Hospital, says providing time for free play is just as important, especially for younger kids.
+Samantha Swankowski, a certified child life specialist at Boston Children’s Hospital, says providing time for free play is important, especially for younger kids.

 Don’t discount play